-The Plan had no investments that individually represented 5% or more of the Plan's net assets available for benefits as of September 30, 2018.
+The Plan had no stock or bond investments that individually represented 5% or more of the Plan's net assets available for benefits as of September 30, 2019.

 Further, the Plan has no instrument that, in whole or in part, is accounted for as a derivative instrument under GASB 53, Accounting and Financial Reporting for Derivative Instruments during the current Plan year.